The following statements are true:

 - As for the documented imbalances, such as kids in group 1 schools being sick more often, Worms points out that these should probably make the study conservative: the groups that ultimately fared better started out worse off.

 - The Worms team began collecting attendance data in all three groups, in early 1998 before the first deworming visits took place.
 Those more-accurate numbers do not suggest imbalance across the three groups (p = 0.43).
-And the correlation of school-recorded attendance, which is not balanced, and researcher-recorded attendance, which is, is not especially dispositive.
-If you looked across a representative 75 New York City schools at two arbitrarily chosen variables were—say, fraction of students who qualify for free meals and average class size—they could easily be correlated too.
+And the correlation of school-recorded attendance, which is not balanced, and researcher-recorded attendance, which is, is not dispositive.
+If you looked across a representative 75 New York City schools at two arbitrarily chosen variables—say, fraction of students who qualify for free meals and average class size—they could easily be correlated too.
 Finally, when I modify a basic Miguel and Kremer attendance regression (Table IX, col. 1) to control for the imbalanced school-recorded attendance variable, it hardly perturbs the results (except by restricting the sample because of missing observations for this variable).
-If initial treatment-control differences in school-recorded attendance were a major factor in the celebrated impact estimates, we would expect that controlling for the former would affect the latter
+If initial treatment-control differences in school-recorded attendance were a major factor in the celebrated impact estimates, we would expect that controlling for the former would affect the latter.

 In addition, three observations more powerfully bolster the Worms experiment.